 “The teamwork aspect is a really neat thing about Orlando.
 We have businesses working very close together with our educational partners, as well as our government and civic leaders to create an ecosystem where we can grow together,” explains vice president and group chief operating officer of EA SPORTS, Daryl Holt.

 Another large part of this collaborative ecosystem is Indienomicon, Orlando’s independent games association that hosts monthly meetups, game jams and events to celebrate creativity in games.
 Each year, Indienominon partners with Space Florida it hosts Indie Galactic Space Jam.
 This one-of-a-kind event combines the region’s astronautical industry with game development to inspire entertainment about space travel and exploration.
 This unconventional and collaborative culture distinguishes Orlando from other tech markets.

 The word about Orlando’s game tech hub is getting out, and its gaming technology cluster is growing exponentially.
-Recent additions to the Orlando game tech community just in the past year include: Particle City, mobile game development company; Topps Digital, mobile game app division of the classic American sports company, Topps; and HypSports, a sports and eSport game app developer.
+Recent additions to the Orlando game tech community just in the past year include: Topps Digital, a mobile game app division of the classic American sports company, and HypSports, a sports and eSport game app developer.
 HypSports secured a close to $2 million investment from Orlando-based FAN Fund.